JDElite Flowchart Builder User Guide

 • The selections are kept in the clipboard until Paste or cleared by pressing Escape.

-The copy categories are grouping nodes that can be copied together.
+The copy categories comprise nodes that can be copied together.

 • all central nodes